lcuquejo/m2-terraform-docker/README.md

              ├── dev
              └── stg
 ```
- In this example, If you need to run terraform ini|plan|apply from dev folder, terraform will need to have access to ../../modules, than you need to set the BASE_TERRAFROM as ~/myTerrafom.
+ In this example, If you need to run terraform ini|plan|apply from dev folder, terraform will need to have access to ../../modules, then you need to set the BASE_TERRAFROM as ~/myTerrafom.

 ```
  export BASE_TERRAFORM=~/myTerraform/